Deep Generative Modeling with Spatial and Network Images: An Explainable AI (XAI) Approach: Imaging Data from the ABCD Study

 \subsection{Clinical Imaging}

 We used data from the ABCD Study 5.0 Tabulated Release (http://dx.doi.org/10.15154/8873-zj65), focusing on baseline imaging measures from children aged 9–10 years.
-Imaging data were acquired and processed as outlined in \citep{hagler2019}.
+Imaging data were acquired and processed as outlined in \cite{hagler2019}.
 All images were aligned to the Montreal Neurological Institute (MNI) template space and parcellated to the Destrieux atlas (Figure \ref{fig:data}(a); \citep{destriuex2010}) yielding 148 spatially defined regions of interests (ROIs) grouped into 12 nodes defined by brain hemisphere (left, right) and lobe (frontal, parietal, occipital, insula, and limbic).
 Thus, the data has hierarchical structure in which ROIs are organized within a collection of mutually exclusive nodes.
-Our outcome measure is the variance of the BOLD signal measured via rs-fMRI (BOLDVAR; Figure \ref{fig:data}(b)) at each ROI which is considered a proxy for ALFF \citep{hagler2019} and is log transformed to better satisfy model assumptions discussed in Section \ref{sec:methods}.
+Our outcome measure is the variance of the BOLD signal measured via rs-fMRI (BOLDVAR; Figure \ref{fig:data}(b)) at each ROI which is considered a proxy for ALFF \citep{hagler2019} and is log transformed to better satisfy model assumptions in Section \ref{sec:methods}.
 We consider two structural cortical predictors measured via sMRI at each ROI: cortical gray and white matter intensity contrasts (GWMIC; Figure \ref{fig:data}(c)), thought to capture brain development, and cortical thickness (CT; Figure \ref{fig:data}(d)), a local measure of gray matter thickness.
-We also consider a network image predictor which captures multi-task brain coactivation (Figure \ref{fig:data}(e)), a measure of coordinated neuronal activation across entire brain while performing different tasks.
-Specifically, we obtained task-activation maps measuring local BOLD signals via t-fMRI (thought to reflect neuronal activity) collected on subjects while engaged in three tasks (money incentive delay task, stop signal task, and emotional version of the n-back task) with four contrasts per task yielding twelve task-activation maps as described in \citep{ye2022, casey2018, hagler2019}.
+We also consider a network image predictor which captures multi-task brain coactivation (Figure \ref{fig:data}(e)), a measure of coordinated neuronal activation across the brain while performing different tasks.
+Specifically, we obtained task-activation maps measuring local BOLD signals via t-fMRI collected on subjects while engaged in three tasks (money incentive delay task, stop signal task, and emotional version of the n-back task) with four contrasts per task yielding twelve task-activation maps as described in \cite{ye2022}.
 Based on the twelve task-activation maps, we constructed a correlation matrix among ROIs in the brain for each subject which we then averaged by node to yield a $12 \times 12$ multi-task coactivation matrix representing patterns of brain coactivation across hemispheres and lobes in response to a diverse array of tasks.
-To summarize, the outcome measure and two cortical structural predictors are observed at each ROI while the multi-task coactivation network predictor is observed for edges between brain nodes.
-Our primary aim is to expand the investigation of ALFF by integrating multimodal image-based predictors to better understand how structural and network-level factors together influence local variability in rs-fMRI signals.
-To address this, we introduce a multimodal regression framework to relate BOLDVAR to both structural and network images.
-The next section outlines this new regression strategy designed to accomplish these scientific aims.
+Our aim is to expand the investigation of ALFF by integrating multimodal image inputs to better understand how structural and network-level factors together influence local variability in rs-fMRI signals.
+To address this, we introduce novel regression framework, as outlined in Section~\ref{sec:methods}.